Qoden/Qoden.UI/Binding/README.md

 **Summary**

 1. ICommand act as source on model side
-2. IEventSource act as event trigger on UI side
+2. ICommandTrigger act as an event trigger on UI side
 3. ICommandBinding has Source and Target as well as several properties

 #### BindingList ####